smarnach/pyexiftool/README.rst

 =============

 The current documentation is available at `sylikc.github.io`_.
-It may slightly lag behind the most updated version will be improved as the project moves forward.
+It may slightly lag behind the most updated version but will be improved as the project moves forward.

 ::